bsquizz/jiraprompt/README.md

 ## Running

-To run simplejira, just run the `simplejira` command in the `bin` directory of your virtual environment.
+To run jiraprompt, just run the `jiraprompt` command in the `bin` directory of your virtual environment.

 ```
-$ env/bin/simplejira
+$ env/bin/jiraprompt
 ```

-The first time you run simplejira, it will set up a new configuration for you.
+The first time you run jiraprompt, it will set up a new configuration for you.

 ## Development

-If you want to hack on simplejira, you can do a development install with `pip` instead of the install command above, like so:
+If you want to hack on jiraprompt, you can do a development install with `pip` instead of the install command above, like so:

 ```